ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 **LLMs like ChatGPT are wrong a lot.** It does not understand computer science.
 It understands how to form sentences and paragraphs well enough to be convincing, but it doesn't actually understand what anything it is saying **means.** When it has the choice between two answers, with opposite meanings, it will pick the answer that looks more like things it has seen before, **not** the answer that is more **correct.** This means you need to double-check that what it tells you is actually correct.

-**StackOverflow is always a better resource than Large Language Models such as ChatGPT, Copilot, Bard/Gemini, etc.**, but of course if you use code from Stackoverflow or any other website, **you must cite it.** This is because other human programmers will usually check and downvote, remove, or fix bad information on StackOverflow.
+**StackOverflow is always a better resource than Large Language Models such as ChatGPT, Copilot, Bard/Gemini, etc.**, but of course if you use code from StackOverflow or any other website, **you must cite it.** This is because other human programmers will usually check and downvote, remove, or fix bad information on StackOverflow.
 No one is checking the output of LLMs: if an LLM lies to you, no one will ever know.

 ChatGPT and similar services are recording everything you tell it, and tracking you.
 Using ChatGPT/Bing/Bard etc. they are recording everything you say and how the LLM responds